 Emotions guide personal choices.

-2. Emotion Affects Relationships
+2. Emotion in psychology Affects Relationships

-Emotions like love, empathy, and anger influence social behavior.
+Emotion in psychology like love, empathy, and anger influence social behavior.

 Example: